Radiant Barrier Coating

 WHERE IS THE AIR SPACE WHEN USING LO/MIT?

-To function effectively, the low emissivity surface of a Radiant Barrier or IRCCS must face an air space of 2? or greater.
+To function effectively, the low emissivity surface of a Radiant Barrier or IRCCS must face an air space of 2 in. or greater.
 A Radiant Barrier or IRCCS will not function if sandwiched between two solid surfaces.
-LO/MIT, when installed on the underside of roof decking, normally faces downward into the attic, an air space substantially larger than 2?.
-If insulation is installed in the cavity formed by the roof trusses and roof decking (as in a cathedral ceiling or finished attic), at least 2? should be allowed between the top of the insulation and the LO/MIT surface.
+LO/MIT, when installed on the underside of roof decking, normally faces downward into the attic, an air space substantially larger than 2 in.
+If insulation is installed in the cavity formed by the roof trusses and roof decking (as in a cathedral ceiling or finished attic), at least 2 in. should be allowed between the top of the insulation and the LO/MIT surface.
 Consider installing a baffle in this case to allow an appropriate air space.

 DOES LO/MIT ADVERSELY AFFECT ROOFING MATERIALS?